-The described data format is representative for the analysed period, except from November 1952 to October 1953 and from March 1962 to December 1963 when a different format was used and the meteorological parameters were sampled only once a day.
-Moreover, the meteorological registers of 1944-1961 period contain additional columns dedicated to other (sporadically measured) variables, such as snow depth, visibility and low-level clouds base height and quantity.
+The described data format is representative of the analysed period except from November 1952 to October 1953 and from March 1962 to December 1963, when a different format was used, and the meteorological parameters were sampled only once a day.
+Moreover, the meteorological registers of the 1944-1961 period contain additional columns dedicated to other (sporadically measured) variables such as snow depth, visibility, and low-level cloud base height and quantity.
 Those registers have a different structure from the standard format described previously.
-Indeed, a single register consists of 72 pages (i.e. two pages for every decade of each month) and each page contains two tables.
-Panels (c) and (d) in Fig. 3 show the register structure for the decade of January 1946.
-In particular, the upper table on the left page (Fig. 3c) includes three-daily observations of atmospheric pressure, wind direction and force and cloud direction performed from day 11 to 20.
-The bottom table shows daily maximum and minimum temperature, three-daily observations of dry and wet bulb temperature, vapour pressure, relative humidity and finally the sum and average of thermometric measurements.
-The upper table on the right page (Fig. 3d), instead, contains sub-daily records of the sky conditions (cloud cover and type), accumulated rainfall, snow depth and accumulated snowfall.
-In addition, daily summaries related to cloud cover, accumulated rainfall and snowfall, maximum 1-hour rainfall amount and precipitation duration (hours and minutes), are reported.
+Indeed, a single register consists of 72 pages (i.e. two pages for every 10-day period of each month), and each page contains two tables.
+Panels (c) and (d) in Fig. 3 show the register structure for the second 10-day period (i.e. from day 11 to 20) of January 1946.
+In particular, the upper table on the left page (Fig. 3c) includes 3-daily observations of atmospheric pressure, wind direction and force, and cloud direction performed from day 11 to 20.
+The bottom table shows daily maximum and minimum temperature, 3-daily observations of dry- and wet-bulb temperature, vapour pressure, relative humidity, and finally the sum and average of thermometric measurements.
+The upper table on the right page (Fig. 3d) contains sub-daily records of the sky conditions (cloud cover and type), accumulated rainfall, snow depth and accumulated snowfall.
+In addition, daily summaries related to cloud cover, accumulated rainfall and snowfall, maximum 1 h rainfall amount, and precipitation duration (hours and minutes) are reported.
 The bottom table is dedicated to special notes concerning observed hydrometeors and meteorological phenomena.